-The Academic Center of Excellence (ACE) is a conversion charter school offering virtual learning to grades 7 - 12.
-The mission of ACE is to increase the achievement of every student by providing anywhere, anytime learning in a non-traditional educational setting.
+The Cabot Panther Academy (CPA) is a conversion charter school offering virtual learning to grades 7 - 12.
+The mission of CPA is to increase the achievement of every student by providing anywhere, anytime learning in a non-traditional educational setting.
 It is a perfect fit for students who work well in a self-directed environment and are highly motivated.
 With their assigned advisor, students and parents develop an individualized learning plan.
-ACE offers flexible schedules ranging from nine house of required seat=time to a full-time schedule at ACE-North.

-ACE's flexible schedule allows students with other obligations to continue their education and to graduate.
+CPA offers flexible schedules ranging from nine hours of required seat time.
+CPA's flexible schedule allows students with other obligations to continue their education and to graduate.